Neil2813/Churnalist/README.md

-# Churnalist / DRIFT
+# Churnalist

 ### Autonomous AI-Driven News Provenance & Claim Drift Intelligence

-**Churnalist (DRIFT)** is a multi-agent platform that continuously traces how a news story's factual claims move, change, and get corrected as they spread across outlets, languages, and time.
+**Churnalist** is a multi-agent platform that continuously traces how a news story's factual claims move, change, and get corrected as they spread across outlets, languages, and time.
 It hunts down the original sources feeding a story, weaves together the underlying sequence of events, mines the atomic factual claims being made, investigates how those claims drift between publications, and lays down an evidence-backed truth trail—turning a scattered set of articles into a single, navigable lineage of fact.

 The platform moves news analysis from static, single-article reading to a proactive, evidence-backed investigation workflow.
 Editors and readers interact through an investigation and provenance workspace while a coordinated agent pipeline handles source discovery, claim mining, drift detection, and correction tracking end-to-end across English, Hindi, Tamil, Telugu, Bengali, and Kannada.